-We have selected six of the top Men’s Multivitamin manufacturers in Australia including Blackmore’s Men’s Performance Multi, Swisse Men’s Ultivite, Nature’s Own Men’s Multivitamin, Cenovis Men’s Multivitamin,Centrum for Men and Thompsons Men’s Multi.
+We have selected seven of the top Men’s Multivitamin manufacturers in Australia including Blackmore’s Men’s Performance Multi, Swisse Men’s Ultivite, Nature’s Own Men’s Multivitamin, Cenovis Men’s Multivitamin,Centrum for Men, Thompsons Men’s Multi and Microgenics Men’s Wellness.,

-For the all-important B group vitamins Blackmores, Nature’s Own, Thompsons and Swisse all have very solid levels of B1 through to B12.
+For the all-important B group vitamins Microgenics, Blackmores, Nature’s Own, Thompsons and Swisse all have very solid levels of B1 through to B12 but it is Microgenics that generally provides the most B in each tablet.
 Cenovis and Centrum generally have much lower quantities of B-group vitamins, although Cenovis has 150mcg of Biotin which is 5 times the Australian RDI for men.
 Given Biotin (B7) builds up in the body and is easily sourced through a healthy diet this may be worth considering.
-Neither Cenovis nor Centrum have any Inositol (B8) which is helpful for anxiety, psoriasis, depression and ADD.
+Neither Cenovis, Microgenics nor Centrum have any Inositol (B8) which is helpful for anxiety, psoriasis, depression and ADD.

 For vitamin C all of the brands we look at provide well above the 45mg Australian RDI for men, with Thompsons and Centrum tipping the scales at five times that amount.
-Vitamin C is water soluble so there is little concern about overdosing.
+Vitamin C is water soluble in the body so there is little concern about overdosing.

 Vitamin A is important anti-oxidant that helps with vision, maintaining a healthy immune system and organ health.
-The body can convert beta carotene to vitamin A quite easily and efficiently which is why Swisse and Nature’s Own just include a healthy dose of beta carotene.
+The body can convert beta carotene to vitamin A quite easily and efficiently which is why Swisse, Nature’s Own and Microgenics just include a dose of beta carotene.
 The other brands provide a mix of both A and a smaller amount of beta carotene.
 All are comfortably below the 90mcg RDI for vitamin A. Readers with a high alcohol intake should be cautious as heavy alcohol consumption drastically changes how the body processes vitamin A.

 The antioxidant vitamin E ranges from 83mg with Thompson down to zero with Swisse.
-Nature’s Own and Centrum both have around 40mg while Blackmores and Cenovis have 20mg and 30mg respectively.
+Nature’s Own, Microgenics and Centrum both have around 40mg while Blackmores and Cenovis have 20mg and 30mg respectively.

 Swisse, Thompsons and Nature’s Own are the only brands to include choline, which is helpful for memory and muscle control, but with all of them including less than 30mg against an RDI of 550mg, this is not really a major selling point.